Who We Are

-In fiscal year 2012 (July 2011 - June 2012), we distributed 45 million pounds of nutritious food to low-income people in need in every zip code of our service area from Daly City to Gilroy, and from the ocean to the bay.
+In fiscal year 2013 (July 2012 - June 2013), we distributed nearly 52 million pounds of nutritious food to low-income people in need in every zip code of our service area from Daly City to Gilroy, and from the ocean to the bay.

 We provide food efficiently through our innovative direct-service programs (see below) and by collaborating with a network of more than 330 partner non-profit agencies operating at 770 different food distribution sites.
 Partner agencies include shelters, pantries, soup kitchens, children's programs, senior meal sites, and residential programs.

 Who We Serve

-During the fiscal year, we served an average of 243,177 people per month.
+During the fiscal year, we served an average of more than 250,000 people per month.
 The majority of people we serve are seniors and low-income families with children.